phyoethu100/speech-reader/README.md

-# speech-reader-
-Text to Speech Reader
+# Text to Speech Reader